21jjsk/Cab-share-portal/README.md

 - Admin can add cab details like license plate number, make and model, capacity and Driver name and number, as well as where the driver is available to take bookings and at what times.

 # Tech used
-- Flutter for front end, Compatible with web,IOS and Android
+- Flutter for front end, Compatible with web, IOS and Android
 - Backend - Flask, Sqlite